KoreJosh/Customer-Bahavior-Analysis/README.md

 Leveraging advanced analytics techniques on the provided dataset, this project aims to empower businesses with actionable insights into customer behavior, enabling them to make data-driven decisions and drive sustainable growth in a competitive retail landscape.

 ## Data Source
-The dataset contains 99457 rows( each rows represent a patient), and 15 columns of various shopping preferances.
-[See Here]
+The dataset contains 99457 rows( each rows represent a patient), and 15 columns of various shopping preferances.[See Here](https://github.com/KoreJosh/Customer-Bahavior-Analysis/files/14458583/customer_shopping_data.csv)

 ## Tools